 If the challenge will be virtual for most of the runners (each one running on his own), Patagonia will allow some to meet physically.
 Thus, in ParisThe meeting point will be given at 10am in front of the "Trail And The City" store for a group run along the Seine, passing by the Eiffel Tower and the Champs de Mars before returning to the store for a closing drink of the race.
 Several Patagonia stores in Bayonne, Chamonix or even Lyon will also be mobilized for the occasion.

-"I envisioned this event as a way for everyone to take an active role in fighting air pollution," said Jared Campbell, Patagonia ambassador and founder of RUFA.
+"I imagined this event so that everyone can actively engage against air pollution," explains Jared Campbell, Patagonia ambassador and founder of RUFA.
 "This involves education, communication and community spirit.
-I encourage everyone to dig deeper into the issues around air quality and think about the decisions they make on a daily basis related to their energy consumption and the pollution generated by it."
+I encourage everyone to dig deeper into the issues around air quality and think about the decisions they make on a daily basis in relation to their energy consumption and the pollution generated by it."

 800,000 deaths linked to air pollution

-Every year, "nearly 800,000 people die from the consequences of air pollution, most often children, the elderly or the frail" explains the brand in a statement.
+Every year, "almost 800,000 people die from the consequences of air pollution, most often children, the elderly or frail" explains the brand in a press release.
 "This pollution also endangers the ecosystems that surround us.
-Most crops are exposed to ozone levels that exceed those considered safe by the EU for the protection of vegetation."
+Most crops are exposed to ozone levels that exceed those considered by the EU to be safe for the protection of vegetation."

-Trail runners are also particularly exposed to pollution: during a race, they inhale more deeply and absorb large quantities of toxic particles (up to 10 times more than in normal time).
-So to raise awareness of this issue, meet on June 25, with your shoes on.
+Trail runners are also particularly exposed to pollution: during a run, they inhale more deeply and absorb large quantities of toxic particles (up to 10 times more than in normal circumstances).
+So, to raise awareness of this problem even further, join us on June 25, with your shoes on.